onyudo/text-file-repo/README.md

-A repository for f24 final which includes a text file.
+A repository for f24 final which includes a text file with a Read Me.